YLab-UChicago/ISCA_AE/README.md

 ## Experiment customization
-To run other examples, one can modify the `inj_TARGET_INJECTION.csv` files under the `injection` folder and specify different training epochs, training steps, target layers, and faulty values.
+To run other examples, one can modify the three example files under the `injection` folder and specify different training epochs, training steps, target layers, and faulty values.
 Checkpoints that belong to other epochs can be downloaded through:
 ```
     gdown --folder https://drive.google.com/drive/folders/1B4ptjedCX4e1PbzZWVe5Ydfe48BvSwzt?usp=sharing
 ```